connorjarrett/lab-notebook/posts_md/why-the-little-things-are-important-in-ui-and-ux-design.md

 ## The little things in User Interface matter
 In a recent project of mine, I wanted to find a way to make the User Interface seem more alive and less dull.
 I thought of using emojis to add a splash of colour to the design, but it didn't do enough.

-I ended up coming up with a bit of JavaScript that could generate a random emoji depending on a certain category, it worked a charm for some basic features, adding a subtle change to liven up the interface.
+I ended up coming up with a bit of JavaScript that could generate a random emoji depending on a certain categories, it worked a charm for some basic features, adding a subtle change to liven up the interface.
 When it came to using it for user avatars is when I realised it needed more.
 Next to each user it would generate a random emoji, this works fine on paper, but in practise, [having a female emoji next to a masculine name didn't usually fit](https://labnotebook.connorjarrett.com/assets/articles/extra/emoji-mismatch.jpg).
 To rectify this, I used an [API that allows 1,000 free daily requests](https://genderize.io) to guess the gender from their first name.
 This small detail provides a consistency to the user interface that it otherwise wouldn't have.

 ## Why mobile-first design is taking over
 According to [analysis](https://research.com/software/mobile-vs-desktop-usage#:~:text=When%20it%20comes%20to%20mobile,of%20the%20total%20web%20traffic.), many separate researchers have concluded that now more people browse the web on a smartphone rather than a desktop, making responsive design more important than ever.
 Responsive design is a design that varies depending on the screen size or device type.
 Not having a responsive website or good mobile support can [negatively affect SEO](https://developers.google.com/search/blog/2015/02/finding-more-mobile-friendly-search), which is something no one wants.